Bardia Mural: History

 Commonwealth War Cemetery, El Alamein.
 John Frederick Brill's final resting place.

 According to his mother, Brill developed a passion for art at a young age.
 Having studied at the Royal Academy, he then went on to pass the entrance exam to study a 3-year diploma course at the Royal College of Art when the war broke out.
 His mother wrote, "His creed was that in order to become a great artist, he must suffer.
 Consequently he joined the Infantry, believing that to be the roughest and hardest of the services."
 He fought in Europe and survived Dunkirk, after which his regiment was posted to the Middle East.

 Brill was a Private in the 5th Battalion of the East Yorkshire Regiment.
 He signed the mural on 21 April 1942, a matter of weeks before his death.
 He died on 1 July 1942, the first day of the First Battle of El Alamein, aged 22.
 He was buried at the El Alamein War Cemetery.

+Controversy

+Early versions of the history of the Bardia Mural involved controversy.
+While it is commonly accepted that the mural was painted with paint, some versions stated that the material used to create the murals was boot black.
+There were also arguments over Brill's status when he painted the mural, indicating him as a prisoner of war or even under a death sentence.
+These three questions were referred to in a letter to the "Old Codgers" section of the Daily Mirror.

+Brill's mother Eliza later wrote a letter, to answer the controversies, on 31 January 1966, having been shown a copy of the article about the mural which she knew her son had painted before his death.
+In the letter she stated that he originally painted a mural on each of the "four walls of the lad's canteen, which represented 'A Soldier's leave in Cairo'.
+This I understand, afforded them much interest & amusement".
+Following this the officers asked Brill to create murals in their Officer's Mess.
+According to John's mother the picture below represents one of these murals.
+The subjects being "The Pleasures of Avarice" and "The Pleasures of Art", and a third subject of "The Last Supper", "but this was never finished as his company was moved up the line."
+The Bardia Mural is likely to be one of these.
+She goes on in her letter to state "I am thankful to say, that he was not under sentence of death, neither was he ever a prisoner."
+She also states that the material used to create the various murals he painted during this period was paint, and not boot black; "paints were bought in Cairo, by the lads on leave and sent up by Convoy to Bardia.
+I understand that the costs were defrayed from the N.A.F.F.A. (sic) funds."
+It is likely that she meant to refer to NAAFI funds.